 The Zoo: This course will use the Computer Science Department's educational computing facility, affectionately known as the Zoo.
-This facility contains modern workstations running Fedora 28 Linux.
-You will need to use these machines to prepare coursework.
-Look at for information on getting started if you are new to the Zoo.
+This facility contains modern workstations running Fedora 32 Linux.
+You will need to use these machines to prepare some of the coursework.
 A Zoo account will be automatically created for you if you don't already have one when you register as a shopper for this course.